Last Updated on

 6. A Solo Traveler’s Trip to the Philippines (1939).

 Evelyn Reinhardt was a simple history teacher from St. Louis, Missouri whose only wish was to travel around the world before her 40th birthday.
 Besides, it would be more exciting for her students if she could complement her history lessons with real footage of her exotic trips to Europe and Asia.

 With those goals in mind, Evelyn embarked on S.S.
 President Taft which departed from San Francisco, California on May 15, 1939.
 She returned to New York aboard the S.S.
-Nieuw Amsterdam on September 4, 1939–exactly twenty three days before she turned 40.
+Nieuw Amsterdam on September 4, 1939–exactly twenty-three days before she turned 40.

-Indeed, she traveled the world within three and half months, documenting her adventures in Egypt, Netherlands, and Asian countries including Ceylon (Sri Lanka), Burma (Myanmar), French Indochina (Cambodia), Japan, Hongkong, Indonesia, and Philippines.
+Indeed, she traveled the world within three and half months, documenting her adventures in Egypt, Netherlands, and Asian countries including Ceylon (Sri Lanka), Burma (Myanmar), French Indochina (Cambodia), Japan, Hongkong, Indonesia, and the Philippines.

 Shown in the amateur film above are scenes taken by Evelyn during her Philippine tour.
 It shows specific landmarks in Baguio, Manila, and Cebu like you’ve never seen them before.

 7. Zooming Over Luzon (1920-1939).